VHS Revival sinks its teeth into Tom Holland’s devilish antidote to the slasher sub-genre

 The best stories are often the simplest.
 They just seem to flow and are usually character driven.
-“I started to kick around the idea about how hilarious it would be if a horror movie fan thought that a vampire was living next door to him,’ director Tom Holland told TV Store Online when asked about his cult vampire comedy Fright Night.
+“I started to kick around the idea about how hilarious it would be if a horror movie fan thought that a vampire was living next door to him,” director Tom Holland told TV Store Online when asked about his cult vampire comedy Fright Night.
 It took Holland just three weeks to write the screenplay and he admits to laughing the whole way through.
 “There’s something so intrinsically humorous in the basic concept,” he said, a declaration that is difficult to refute.

-This was all new territory for a razor-toothed sub-genre that has been around for as long as cinema has existed, but it didn’t stop there.
+This was all new territory for a razor-toothed sub-genre that has been around for as long as cinema has existed, and it didn’t stop there.
 The vampire genre as a whole experienced its most significant makeover during the 1980s, dealing with addiction (The Hunger), romanticism (Near Dark) and even venturing into space for Tobe Hooper’s wildly enigmatic pulp novel adaptation Lifeforce, which delivered a thematic upgrade on the sub-genre in a manner that only the infamous Cannon Group could.
 Fright Night (1985) and The Lost Boys (1987) were similar in the sense that they both dealt with teenagers who stumble upon the existence of vampires.
 Both have a suburban setting and both feature wolf-in-sheep’s-clothing antagonists who do their hunting under the guise of 20th century life.
 These were all vampires for a postmodern world who revived an antiquated genre that clearly had much more to give.

 Though Fright Night and The Lost Boys share certain similarities, they are ultimately very different movies.
 Asides from the vaguely Gothic fashion, The Lost Boys mostly distances itself from the genre traditions of yore (though, like Fright Night before it, it does have fun identifying which of the fabled vampire repellents work and which don’t).
-Fright Night pays more of a direct homage, lovingly sending up the classic conception of the vampire and the stake-wielding pursuers synonymous with the golden era.
-Key to its success is the performance of Roddy McDowell as a thespian ham who made his name slaying onscreen vamps, and who now presents his movies to an ever-dwindling audience on late night horror show Fright Night.
+Fright Night pays more of a direct homage, lovingly sending up the classic conception of the vampire and the stake-wielding pursuers synonymous with the golden age.
+Key to its success is the performance of Roddy McDowell as a thespian ham who made his name slaying onscreen vamps, and who now presents his movies to an ever-dwindling audience on late night horror show ‘Fright Night’.
 Not only does Peter Vincent share the names of two of Horror’s most famous actors in Vincent Price and Peter Cushing, he imitates their performances to an overstated tee, his particular style as dead to the mid-1980s as a dust-coated mummy in a desert-bound trailer.

-Initially, the role was intended for Price himself, and McDowell was reluctant to simply parody the bygone legend, which is why he decided to portray Vincent as a terrible actor.
+Initially, the role was intended for Price himself, but McDowell was reluctant to simply parody the bygone legend, which is why he decided to portray Vincent as a terrible actor.
 This decision is key to the character’s appeal as a worn-out phoney forced into a moral transition at a time when an overabundance of nihilistic slashers have made him obsolete.
-When Vincent is first confronted by his future partner in vampire slaying, he has just received the boot, attributing his misfortunes to the cynical tastes of ’80s kids, who would rather see madmen in hockey masks stalking drunken teens than anything he brings to the table.
+When Vincent is first confronted by his future partner in vampire slaying, he has just received the boot, attributing his misfortunes to the cynical tastes of 80s kids, who would rather see madmen in hockey masks stalking drunken teens than anything he brings to the table.
 The irony is, he fails to practice what he preaches.
 Not only does Vincent not believe in vampires, he is a self-aggrandising coward devoid of ethics, sighing at the prospect of autographs he was never asked for and brazenly accepting $500 from a pair of broke teenagers looking to trick Brewster into accepting that vampires do not exist.

 Peter Vincent – I have just been fired because nobody wants to see vampire killers anymore, or vampires either.
 Apparently all they want to see are demented madmen running around in ski-masks, hacking up young virgins.

 The problem is, they do exist.
 Not only do they exist, one is living next door to Charlie in the form of Chris Sarandon’s toothy suburbanite, Jerry Dandridge; a mysterious, night-bound individual who appears just as mutilated bodies begin popping up all over town.
 Initially, Sarandon wasn’t keen on appearing in a horror movie, and who could blame him?
 The sheer quantity of second-rate sleaze sluicing its way into theatres and clogging the rental shelves during the mid-1980s was enough to dissuade any self-respecting actor; one false move in an industry that was far less regulated in the latter part of the 20th century and it’s bye-bye Hollywood.
 After reluctantly reading Holland’s “amazing” screenplay, the in-demand actor would have a change of heart, however, and we should count ourselves lucky that he did.
 Sarandon is a revelation as Dandridge, irresistibly dashing and sublimely sadistic, stalking his victims via cinematographer Jan Kiesser’s omnipotent, high-angle shots and appearing everywhere at once, as elusive as the smoke which haunts the town’s alleyways and just as convincing to the imagination.

 Beneath his suave exterior, Dandridge is also devastatingly brutal, cutting a fearsome figure both before and after transformation, as Ghostbusters special effects maestro Richard Edlund delivers some of his best work, creating a series of transformations that are both genuinely gruesome and utterly self-knowing.
 Sarandon is also reserved for the most part, refusing to overwhelm proceedings the way a lesser hand may have.
 This is key to a movie in which the antagonist remains largely concealed, and Dandridge is not one for opulent displays of savagery.
-Instead, his evil is casual, his feasting effortless, and a seething synth score from The Terminator‘s Brad Fiedel encapsulates his sensual-modern-man-with-carnal-tastes quite exquisitely.
-A nightclub dance with the film’s love interest shows Sarandon at his most ostentatiously debonair, while his gentle yet oppressive recruitment of the movie’s geeky loner Evil Ed allows the youngster to step out of the shadows and into the darkness.
+Instead, his evil is casual, his feasting effortless, and a seething synth score from The Terminator‘s Brad Fiedel encapsulates his sensual modern-man-with-carnal-tastes quite exquisitely.
+A nightclub dance with the film’s love interest shows Sarandon at his most ostentatiously debonair, his gentle, yet oppressive recruitment of the movie’s geeky loner Evil Ed allowing the youngster to step out of the shadows and into the darkness.

-Much like Vincent, what makes Jerry such a unique character is the era in which he finds himself, and the smug casualty he exudes while embracing it.
+Much like Vincent, what makes Jerry such a distinctive character is the era in which he finds himself, and the smug casualty he exudes while embracing it.
 Dandridge is as cocksure as they come, safe in the knowledge that vampires have long-since become passé.
-Not only do people not believe in them, they are no longer a part of society’s consciousness, and his ’80s incarnation brazenly claims as many victims as he desires, confident that knife-wielding psychos are the suspects of the day.
+Not only do people not believe in them, they are no longer a part of society’s consciousness, and his 80s incarnation brazenly claims as many victims as he desires, confident that knife-wielding psychos are the suspects of the day.
 When Vincent gives Dandridge some fake holy water to drink, our supercilious vamp downs the liquid with a gleeful relish, chortling sadistically after kissing Amy’s hand and performing his best Vincent Price impression.
 After all, that’s what vampires are supposed to do.